01-edu/public/subjects/itoabase.en.md

 Write a function that:

-- converts an `int` value to a `string` using the specified base in the argument.
+- converts an `int` value to a `string` using the specified base in the argument
 - and that returns this `string`

 The base is expressed as an `int`, from 2 to 16.
 The characters comprising